Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 The advantages of 3rd generation antihistamines are obvious:

 1. They do not affect the reaction rate and do not have sedative properties.
-Also, these medications do not interfere with mental and physical activity.
-They can be taken with or without food, and the improvement comes fairly quickly.
+Also, these medicines do not interfere with mental and physical activity.
+You can take them regardless of the meal, and the improvement comes fairly quickly.
 The effect of the drug lasts for two days, and the activity of the drug does not change even with prolonged use.

-2. Some medications can cause side effects.
-For example, Terfenadine and Astemizole should not be taken simultaneously with antibiotics and antimycotic drugs.
-Also, do not drink them with citrus juices.
-This can cause cardiotoxicity and impair liver function.
-Therefore, these funds are not prescribed for elderly people and patients with diseases of the liver and cardiovascular system.
+2. Some drugs may cause side effects.
+For example, Terfenadine and Astemizol should not be taken simultaneously with antibiotics and antimycotic drugs.
+Also, you can not drink them with citrus juices.
+This can cause cardiotoxic effects and disrupt liver function.
+Therefore, these funds are not prescribed for the elderly and patients with diseases of the liver and the cardiovascular system.
 For such patients, Loratadine and Cetrin are considered more acceptable.

 3. For local treatment, the drug Acelastin is used, which begins to act within 20 minutes after administration and has no side effects.